Filipe-Mesquita/PocketChef-49701/README.md

 # PocketChef

-Mobile application for Android to register, view and randomly select culinary recipes using Kotlin and XML within the scope of the Mobile Device Programming course unit.
+Mobile Android application that registers, views and randomly selects culinary recipes using Kotlin and XML within the scope of the Mobile Device Programming course unit.

 Credits: